Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/pca.md

 Things get weird in multi-dimensional space.

 Consider a circle inscribed in a square, and a sphere inscribed in a cube, as shown in the figure below.
-The ratio of the area of the circle to the area of the square is π/4 ≈ 0.785, regardless of how long each side is.
+The ratio of the area of the circle to the area of the square is π/4 ≈ 0.785, regardless of the side length.
 As for three dimensions, the ratio of the volume of the sphere to the volume of the cube is (4π/3)/8 ≈ 0.524.

 [![image-center](../assets/images/600px/inscribed_circle_and_sphere.png){: .align-center}](../assets/images/inscribed_circle_and_sphere.png)
 A circle inscribed in a square takes up more of the square than a sphere inscribed in a cube.